GIScience/measures-rest/README.md

 ## Overview

 The framework provided by this repository is a framework only: if measures are provided, the resulting data can be cached and then be accessed by a REST interface.
 The measures themselves rely on external data sources, which are independent of this framework.
 Measures have, accordingly, to be written on an individual basis, referring to external data sources.
-Whenever someone requests a measure by the REST interface, the REST server evaluates the corresponding measure and caches the data.
+Whenever someone requests a measure via the REST interface, the REST server evaluates the corresponding measure and caches the data.

 ![Overview](https://github.com/giscience/measures-rest/blob/master/docs/images/overview.svg)